Increment and decrement counters

 The list of top-K products can be retrieved by sending an HTTP GET request.
 The parameters to be included in this are as follows:

-• k_value - query string which specifies the number of most popular results to retrieve, for example, k_value = 10 for top 10, and so on.
+• k_value: This is a query string that specifies the number of most popular results to retrieve.
+For example, if k_value = 10, the top 10 results will be retrieved.

 Note